 Our most popular tax break in Chattanooga/Hamilton County is called "Payments in Lieu of Taxes" or PILOT.
-About fifty (50) PILOT agreements are currently in effect.
+About forty-five PILOT agreements are currently in effect or have been approved.

 This ATM webpage contains an overview of the PILOT program and some detail on jobs PILOTs.
 (Please check out the web page on this site for the housing PILOT program.)